Question 79 – Isn't forgiveness a sign of weakness?

 So What Is Forgiveness?

 In practical terms, forgiveness is an act of free will not to count the wrongdoing that another has committed against us.
 We will not remind them of it, nor harbor hatred and anger against the person (or even a nation) in our hearts.
 In a spiritual sense, forgiveness releases the wrongdoer from the spiritual prison they've found themselves in by committing wrongdoing against us.
 There are many topics that can be discussed in relation to forgiveness.
 People often cite specific examples (such as rape, the murder of a loved one, etc.) to argue against the possibility of forgiving such individuals.
 I do not dare respond to these very serious objections on my own behalf.
 However, I know there are people who have experienced such horrific events and have managed to forgive.
-They describe that forgiveness brought them freedom and peace they had long lost.
+They describe that forgiveness brought them the freedom and peace they had lost long before.
 When God demands something from us, He also gives us the strength to fulfill His will.
 Let me share one example among many where divine power led to reconciliation.

 "It was at a church service in Munich that I saw him, the former S.S. man who had stood guard at the shower room door in the processing center at Ravensbrück.
 He was the first of our actual jailers that I had seen since that time.
 And suddenly it was all there—the roomful of mocking men, the heaps of clothing, Betsie's pain-blanched face.